Jason and Misty West talk about their land clearing business and how the new Tigercat 760B mulcher fits into the equipment mix.

 Jason says he was looking for something with more horsepower than the M726G, Tigercat’s 275 kW (370 hp) rubber tire mulcher carrier.
 “Once you run one of the 760s you get used to that power.
 We have had many machines, and these are the most productive mulchers by far.
 You can’t get that big machine into some of the tight places like you can with the M726G, but it works for us.”

 Jason particularly likes the updated 760B cab.
 It is outfitted with the rearVIEW camera system, making tighter spaces a little bit easier to manage.
 “The cab is more refined,” says Jason.
 “The seats and armrests are adjustable, the seats are heated and cooled and there is more space in the cab.
 The heating and air system is better and it has a bigger skylight.”

 After recognizing a need in their community for brush clearing and mulching services, Pam and Stan Hegener started Cedar Eaters™ in 2001.
 Now co-owned by their son, Spence Hegener, Cedar Eaters offers mulching and land restoration services across Texas while occasionally breaking into bordering states.

-Watch a Tigercat 760B Mulcher working in a high production, single-pass mulching application.
-It is being used to prepare post-harvested areas for replanting.
+Watch a Tigercat 760B mulcher working in a high production, single-pass silviculture application.
+The machine is preparing a recently harvested cut block for replanting.
 This includes the reduction of all stumps, tops, and branches to a level that allows the replanting teams to come in and immediately pit and plant.
 An efficient way to prepare harvested blocks for replanting.